 A few days earlier I had arrived in Marrakech with a vague plan to hike in the Atlas Mountains.
 A chance encounter with a guy in my hotel sparked my interest in following a route which led to the summit of the highest mountain in North Africa, Toubkal.
-He told me where I could buy a map and I did so, at an extortionate price, and I set off.
+This is why I love travel.
+You never know what will happen, who you will meet, or where your path with lead.
+He told me where I could buy a map and gave me some Atlas Mountains travel tips.
+I bought a map, at an extortionate price, and I set off.
 That was my entire plan.
 Follow the route and climb the mountain.

 The 4-day hike took me through valleys and villages like none I had seen before.
 It’s a barren part of the world but extremely beautiful.
 Goat herders would offer me Mint Tea wherever I went.
 This sickly sweet concoction is enjoyed by everyone in Morocco and the smell of mint still brings me back to Morocco, even after many years.

 The Simple Joy of Travel